Helenpham1097/document/content/collections/pages/about-us.md

       -
         markdown: 'But the real-world web, and most of its developers, were being left behind.
 Turns out this serverless stuff was built for technical teams with a deep understanding of web services.
 It didn’t suit the millions of websites, stores and blogs that already make up the bulk of the world wide web.
 It also didn’t suit a lot of the languages and technologies that will fuel the web development of the future.
 In particular, PHP sites (including sites on CMSs like WordPress and Craft) weren’t easy to take serverless.
 Some of our industry peers said it was basically impossible.'
         type: column
         enabled: true
+    display_title_section:
+      -
+        center_title_title: 'We love the nuts and bolts of web hosting | We love PHP'
+        type: section_title
+        enabled: true
   -
     template: /general_content/highlight